dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 ### Enable linting

 Linting is available on all branches, including your protected primary git branch.
-When ready, you can commit those changes to a new branch.
+Since the dbt Cloud IDE prevents commits to the protected branch, you can commit those changes to a new branch.

 1. To enable linting, open a `.sql` file and click the **Code Quality** tab.
 2. Click on the **`</> Config`** button on the bottom right side of the [console section](/docs/cloud/dbt-cloud-ide/ide-user-interface#console-section), below the **File editor**.